With record cold and snowfall already blanketing our country, it’s sure to be a long and treacherous winter.

 Unfortunately, life doesn’t stop for the weather.
 That means many of us will be driving in our cars in freezing, snowy conditions.

-My Alarm Center wants you driving and traveling in a safe manner this holiday season.
+My Alarm Center Security Company wants you driving and traveling in a safe manner this holiday season.
 Here are our top tips about how to prepare your car for winter weather.

 Check the Battery

 Heat and cold are hard on batteries.
 You don’t want to be stalled because of a dead battery and you’ll need a strong battery to power your vehicle in inclement weather.
 Have your mechanic inspect the battery and charging system for top performance.

 Winter magnifies performance issues with your car.
 It’s wise to get a tune up (if you are due for one) prior to the onset of winter.

 Your brakes are the most important safety feature of your vehicle.
 Have them inspected for proper operation.

 Get a comprehensive kit of items to help you with on-the-road emergencies as they arise.
 Amazon, Google or your local hardware stores are all great places to one-stop shop for Safety Kits.